tomhickerson/mud-server/README.md

 ### Copyright

 Copyright (c) 2012-2019 Jeremy Harton.
 See LICENSE.txt for further details.

+All updates to this fork are Copyright (c) 2023 Tom Hickerson.

 The license given basically applies to all files in the source (MUDServer/src) directory unless otherwise specified here or in a file (license-exclusions.txt) within the package/folder in question.
 It does not apply to any data files that might be included.